journy-io/php-sdk/README.md

 ### Handling errors

 Every call will return a result, we don't throw errors when a call fails.
 We don't want to break your application when things go wrong.
+An exception will be thrown for required arguments that are empty or missing.

 ```php
 $call = $client->getTrackingSnippet("blog.acme.com");